spatie/blender/readme.md

 ### Customisation

 - Most of our projects are in Dutch.
-You can change the language in `config/app.php` and manage translations in `database/seeds/data/fragments.xlsx`
+You can change the language in `config/app.php`.
 - We use [Redactor](https://imperavi.com/redactor/) from Imperavi as text editor but are not licensed to open source this.
 The text editor is hence degraded to a standard text area unless you comment out this part in `resources/assets/back/app.js`

 ## Colofon